-As many of you know, I’ve been basically feeling like crud for the last year.
-I’ve very much had feeling of depression and anxiety along with major fatigue and insomnia.
+Because, as many of you already know, I’ve been basically feeling like crud for the last year.
+I’ve very much had feelings of depression and anxiety along with major fatigue and insomnia.
 I also think it’s probably something that’s been lingering for many, many years, yet only showed up in full force after my miscarriage.

 I now am a believer that stress can cause or multiply health issues.

-I’ve always dealt with many of the symptoms, but they’ve never interfered with my life before.
+I’ve always dealt with many of the symptoms – they’ve never interfered with my life before.
 Or they came and went within weeks/months.
 When I switched to a whole foods diet most, if not all of them, went away.
-But then I got too busy for my own good and had to have the help of a chiropractor friend to help pull me out of adrenal fatigue, and felt well afterwards.

 But this last year has been a bugger of a year, as symptoms of a thyroid disorder showed up more and more.
 As a mom of young children, I shrugged off the fatigue.
 I mean, all moms are tired right?
 And the feelings of depression and anxiety could be related to the miscarriage and grief.
 Yet deep down I knew there was something else wrong.